 If you answered yes to any of these things, you might be interrupting someone when they are speaking.

 What to do about it?

 You are going to acquire a new skill by changing your habitual way of responding during conversations.
 If you catch yourself planning what you are going to say, there is little chance that you are listening.
-Simply bring your attention to what the other person is saying.
+Bring your attention to what the other person is saying.
 You might worry then that you will lose your train of thought.
 Yes, you might, but it was your train of thought that was stopping you from paying attention to the conversation.
-All you have to do, is pay attention to what someone is saying.
+All you have to do is pay attention to what someone is saying.

 You might feel irritated waiting for your chance to speak.
 That’s ok.
 If you normally interrupt or talk while someone else is talking, you probably will feel some frustration.

 Be patient.
 The other person will get to the end of their sentence and want you to say something.
 If you manage to wait your turn, not only will you have paid attention and followed the conversation, but the other person is actually wanting to hear what you have to say.
 If you interrupt, the chances are that the other person only wants to finish their sentence instead of hearing what you have to say.